Personal Bankruptcy and Registered Education Saving Plans (RESP)

 In Conclusion

-Navigating Personal Bankruptcy and Registered Education Savings Plans can be complex, but it is possible to protect your RESP for your child’s benefit, retain other assets, and still achieve debt relief.
+Navigating Personal Bankruptcy and RESPs can be complex, but it is possible to protect your RESP for your child’s benefit, retain other assets, and still achieve debt relief.
 For a detailed discussion on your situation and options to safeguard your RESP investment, professional financial advice is recommended.

 “Preserving assets for the future while managing present financial distress is a delicate balance.
 RESPs can be a part of the equation.”